 How much does Rate Limiting cost?

-Enterprise customers are charged a fixed rate specified in their contract.
-All other plans are billed based on usage which is reflected in the monthly subscription invoice:
+Enterprise customers are charged a fixed rate as specified in their contract.
+All other plans are billed based on usage, which is reflected in the monthly subscription invoice, as follows:

 The first 10,000 billable requests across all your websites are free.
 You will then be charged $0.05 per 10,000 requests thereafter.
 For example, if you had a total of 35,000 good/allowed requests matching any rate limiting rule:

 30,001 - 35,000 cost $0.05 (billing is not prorated if you only use a portion of the 10,000 requests paid for)

 You will be charged $0.15 in total for Rate Limiting on your next billing date.
 The charge will appear as a line item on your invoice and will list the total number of requests billed.

 Note that the first 10,000 requests are across all sites on your account, rather than receiving 10,000 free requests per site: if you have one site with 20,000 requests and another with 30,000, your bill will be $0.20 for the 50,000 total requests, not $0.15.